 Areas of Expertise: Language and linguistics

-Melanie is fascinated by words: how people coin and understand new words, how small differences in pronunciation can reflect differences in meaning, and how understanding varies both between individuals and in the same individual across their lifespan.
+Melanie is fascinated by words: how people coin and understand new words, how small differences in pronunciation can reflect differences in meaning, and how understanding varies between individuals.

 Melanie has successfully supervised MA and PhD dissertations in the areas of English linguistics, second language acquisition and language teaching.
 She is interested in supervising projects on any of the topics listed above.
 She would also be interested in supervising projects that apply empirical and quantitative techniques to the study of language more generally.